-The criteria for which a person will be disqualified from working in connection with EYP or LYP are set out in the Regulations.
+The grounds on which a person will be disqualified from working in connection with early or later years provision are set out in the Regulations.
 They are not only that a person is barred from working with children (by inclusion on the Children's Barred List) but also include:

-- having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled; - having been refused an application for registration of a children's home or having had any such registration cancelled; - having been prohibited, restricted or disqualified from private fostering; or - Living in the same household as another person who is disqualified from EYP or LYP, or living in a household where a disqualified person is employed (disqualification by association).
+- having been cautioned (after 6 April 2007) for, or convicted of, certain criminal offences including violent and sexual criminal offences against children and adults whether committed in the United Kingdom or overseas; - various grounds relating to the care of children, including where an order is made in respect of a child under the person's care; - having been refused registration for the provision of childcare (including nurseries, day care and child minding or other childcare), having been disqualified from any such registration or having had that registration cancelled; - having been refused an application for registration of a children's home or having had any such registration cancelled; - having been prohibited, restricted or disqualified from private fostering; or - living in the same household as another person who is disqualified from early or later years provision, or living in a household where a disqualified person is employed (disqualification by association).
 A household is deemed to cover anyone sharing "living space", including the use of a shared kitchen.